 Enjoy a slice of Italy with a little help from the capital’s favourite riverside restaurant, Tavolino.
 Meaning ‘small table’ in Italian, the restaurant is headed by Louis Karovilas, formerly head chef of Bancone and a Giorgia Locatelli alumnus, and champions the best of Italian cuisine, knocking up fresh bread, pasta and gnocchi daily.

 The restaurant also boasts an impressive 100 seater terrace, overlooking some of London’s finest landmarks, including Tower Bridge.
-Where else would you want to spend your summer evenings?
+Where else would you want to spend your long evenings?

 2 MORE LONDON RIVERSIDE, SOUTHWARK, SE1 2DB